SkinyMonkey/GraphDb/README.md

 GraphDb
 =======

-A graph database written in C++ with boost graphs.
+A graph database written in C++ with boost graphs and based on index free adjacency.
 I'm currently studying a book about graph database to design the search engine.

 If you interested about working on this project with me